ingresso-group/pyticketswitch/docs/users/quickstart.rst

     >>> from pyticketswitch import Client
     >>> client = Client('demo', 'demopass')

 We will use this client for the rest of this example.
-If you loose it somehow (for example by closing your terminal), just instantiate a new one and continue where you left off.
+If you lose it somehow (for example by closing your terminal), just instantiate a new one and continue where you left off.
 The client holds no relevant state other than the authentication credentials.